mdn/kuma/docs/rendering.rst

 code
    *not available*

-The *preview content* for the simple document is:
+The *Preview content* for the simple document is:

 .. code-block:: html